httpwg/http-extensions/draft-ietf-httpbis-proxy-status.md

 # Security Considerations {#security}

 One of the primary security concerns when using Proxy-Status is leaking information that might aid an attacker.
-For example, information about the intermediary's configuration and back-end topology can be exposed.
+For example, information about the intermediary's configuration and back-end topology can be exposed, allowing attackers to directly target back-end services that are not prepared for high traffic volume or malformed inputs.
+Some information might only be suitable to reveal to authorized parties.

-As a result, care needs to be taken when deciding to generate a Proxy-Status field.
+As a result, care needs to be taken when deciding to generate a Proxy-Status field and what information to include in it.
 Note that intermediaries are not required to generate a Proxy-Status field in any response, and can conditionally generate them based upon request attributes (e.g., authentication tokens, IP address).

 Likewise, generation of all parameters is optional.